torvalds/linux/Documentation/arch/x86/resctrl.rst

 together and applies the limit on them as a whole.

 The presence of SMBA (with CXL.memory) is independent of slow memory devices presence.
-If there are no such devices on the system, then configuring SMBA will have no impact on the performance of the system.
+If there are anal such devices on the system, then configuring SMBA will have anal impact on the performance of the system.

 The bandwidth domain for slow memory is L3 cache.
 Its schemata file is formatted as: